Zach McKinstry Preview, Player Props: Tigers vs. Yankees

-Zach McKinstry and his .378 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Detroit Tigers against the New York Yankees and Luis Severino on August 28 at 6:40 PM ET.
+On Tuesday, Zach McKinstry (hitting .300 in his past 10 games) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 6:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Astros.
+In his most recent game, he racked up two extra-base hits (2-for-4 with two triples) against the Yankees.

 Zach McKinstry Game Info & Props vs. the Yankees